tempoCollaboration/OQuPy/docs/pages/tutorial_02_pt_tempo/tutorial_02_pt_tempo.rst

    -  B.4: TEMPO computation
    -  B.5: Using PT-TEMPO to explore many different laser pulses

-First, let’s import TimeEvolvingMPO and some other packages we are going to use
+First, let’s import OQuPy and some other packages we are going to use

 .. code:: ipython3